 Have you ever wondered about the different uses of BIM inside the various fields of the construction industry?
-On October 3rd, José Manuel Ostos, a BIM Manager and alumnus of Zigurat’s master’s in BIM management, holds a Masterclass where he sheds some light on the BIM Implementation in Lighting Manufacturing.
+On October 3rd, José Manuel Ostos, a BIM Manager and alumnus of Zigurat’s master’s in BIM management, holds a Masterclass where he sheds some light on the BIM Implementation in Lighting Industry.

 BIM: What & Why

 BIM, as a digital form of construction and asset operations, brings together new technologies, process improvements and digital information to radically improve client and project outcomes.
 It is the center of the digital transformation of the construction sector and the built environment.

 Digitization through BIM technology gives us the ability to manage different phases of design and construction in a more organized, more structured, more transparent and secure way while taking advantage of the interoperability of different software and delivering the maximum of added value.
 But how can we make these improvements?
 Could they be carried out with the methodologies and workflows of the past?
 Where is the limit we reach without the aid of new software and implementation strategies?
 How precise would it be and how much time would be needed for it?

 BIM shouldn’t come as news to anyone.
 It is a growing global trend in different countries as a strategic tool to deliver cost savings, enhanced productivity and operation efficiencies, improving the quality of infrastructure and environmental performances.
 Reports forecast that wider adoption of BIM will unlock 15-25% savings in the global infrastructure market by 2025.